Ainali/carbonomission/README.md

-# Office of Carbon Omissions
+# Office of Carbon Omission

-This repository contains the website for the Office of Carbon Omissions.
+This repository contains the website for the Office of Carbon Omission.

 ## Ideas, Bugs and Issues